There are so many different kinds of hangers available that it can be hard to determine what the most eco-friendly choice is.

 While pure silk and cotton are biodegradable, velvet is not due to synthetic fibers.
 The plastic interior is also not biodegradable.

-You can also find velvet containing nylon, polyester, or rayon, which are not biodegradable.
+You can also find velvet containing nylon or polyester which are not biodegradable.

 It’s incredibly rare to find velvet made from only natural materials, so generally speaking, it is a synthetic material and therefore not biodegradable.